finos/common-domain-model/documentation/source/contribution.rst

 Before you start contributing your model changes, please go through the following contribution checklist:

-- iF using Rosetta, contribute model changes.
-They will be directly documented in the CDM GitHub repository for review.
-Specifying a meaningful title and description
+- Specify a meaningful title and description for the contribution
 - Notify the CDM Maintainers (via email or Slack) of the submitted contribution
 - Include: